-For the social indicators, the calculations were made using the headcount as at December 31, 2021, namely 167 employees (105 women and 62 men) of Transgene, based in France.
-The Group has one employee in its entity based in the United States, who has not been included in this reporting.
+For the social indicators, the calculations were made using the workforce as of December 31, 2022, namely 168 employees of Transgene, in France.
+The Group has one employee in its entity based in the United States, who is not included in this reporting.